Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: EXPERIMENTAL RESULTS AND DISCUSSION

 \subsection{Prediction Error}

+Quantitatively comparing receding horizon planners based on the real robot's performance is a non-trivial task.
+In most cases, our community reports merely on the optimization time, success rate, and task difficulty without measuring its performance compared to other algorithms.
+Our work provides a novel quantity that describes how well a receding horizon planner can predict the robot's future state.

-The optimization problem's ability to accurately predict the robot's state over a predefined time horizon is a crucial component.
-It gives us a measure of how accurate the underlying algorithm models the real system.
-In the following, we are defining the prediction error $\Delta p_{\mathrm{pred}}$ as follows
+The optimization problem's ability to accurately predict the robot's state over a predefined time horizon is crucial for these planning algorithms.
+Measuring how accurately the underlying algorithm captures the real system is crucial.
+Therefore, we define the prediction error $\Delta p_{\mathrm{pred}}$ as